distilledx/Framebuffer-rendering/README.md

 `gcc ./src/imagesp.c ./helpers/lodepng.c ./src/main.c -o ./build/imagesplash` for displaying an image.

+`gcc ./src/gifsp.c ./src/main.c  -o ./build/gifsp -lgif` for displaying 5 iterations of a gif.

 ### Running

 `cd build` before running.
 All executables need `sudo` permissions as they access `/dev/fb0` and `/dev/tty2`.

-To set a custom image, replace `media/image.png` with your own `PNG` file and rename it `image.png`.
+To set a custom image, replace `media/image.png` with your own `PNG` file and rename it `image.png` (similarly with gifs).

 Eg: `build$ sudo ./imagesplash`